jfbrou/Website/content/authors/admin/_index.md

   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Hi!
-My name is Jean-Felix Brouillette and I'm a Ph.D. candidate in economics at Stanford University working with Pete Klenow and Chad Jones.
+My name is Jean-Félix Brouillette and I'm a Ph.D. candidate in economics at Stanford University working with Pete Klenow and Chad Jones.

 # Interests to show in About widget
 interests: